-CIA continues to evaluate what additional procedures and processes can be improved to increase the hiring and retention of PWD.
-CIA is expanding the FY20 - FY22 Application to Conditional Offer of Employment (COE) Barrier Analysis to account for FY23 hiring data.
-The inclusion of FY23 hiring data will potentially provide a pattern of predictive factors that are consistent within the different hiring elements and will be used to correct the identified triggers.
-CIA is conducting longer-term strategic reviews of our recruitment process and examining the effectiveness of the career development programs in preparing PWD for advancement opportunities.
-Through these initiatives, we are working to address the root issues of these triggers beyond increasing accessibility.
+Analysis to account for FY23 hiring data.
+The inclusion of FY23 hiring data would potentially provide a pattern of predictive factors that are consistent within the different hiring elements and could be used to correct the identified triggers.
+CIA was conducting longer-term strategic reviews of our recruitment process and examining the effectiveness of the career development programs in preparing PWD for advancement opportunities.
+Through these initiatives, we were working to address the root issues of these triggers beyond increasing accessibility.